 Antibiotics are used in the case of strep throat.
 Antibiotics will not be useful if a sore throat is caused by a virus.

 Gargling with lukewarm salt water is a common and effective home remedy.
-Drinking plenty of water, eating cool or soft foods, avoiding spicy fried food, avoiding smoky areas, sucking ice cubes and rest are all helpful for the treatment of sore throat.
+Drinking plenty of water, eating cool or soft foods, avoiding spicy fried food, avoiding smoky areas, sucking ice cubes and resting are all helpful for the treatment of sore throat.

 Acetaminophen or ibuprofen may be used if symptoms are not alleviated by home remedies.